VediSys/MarketMonitor/README.md

 # MarketMonitor
-Pydroid-based market monitor script for Android 11.
+A Pydroid-based market monitor script for Android 11.
 Requires additional Python installations from Pydroid such as datetime, dateutil, matplotlib, mplfinance, numpy, pyti, six, tkinter, yfinance.

-Default is portrait mode.
 Download required custom files to same directory as 'tk_main.py'.
+Display default is set to portrait mode.

       All-in-one Pydroid periodic market monitor
       script using the yfinance API with